MatthewSo/Project1/README.txt

 Getting Out of Our Shell!
-by Matthew So and Shaina
+by Matt and Shaina, The Dynamic Duo

 Features:
 	Forks and executes commands.